 - The relationship of administrative and fund-raising expenses compared to total expenses and organizational revenue.

 - Whether the organization hires independent auditors to audit its financial statements each year.

 The description of the process used in determining the compensation of top organization officials and the reasonableness of those salaries.

-How Does Your Nonprofit’s Form 990 Look From Up There?
+How Does Your Nonprofit’s Form 990 Look?

 A Board’s review of the Form 990 for a nonprofit organization has long been a best practice for sound management.
 With the requirement to report that process directly on the tax form, the review has stepped to the forefront of the Board’s fiduciary duties.
 More than just properly answering a question on a checklist, however, the Board’s view of the nonprofit’s operations reported in the Form 990 provides insight into how well the organization’s mission is being accomplished.
 And ultimately, that is one of the Board’s most important duties.